0xarchit/tryhackme_owasptop10/README.md

 ## A. Objective

-> The primary objective of this report is to provide a thorough understanding of the OWASP Top 10 security risks, their relevance in web application security, and the practical insights gained from engaging with the TryHackMe room dedicated to these vulnerabilities.
-This report aims to enhance awareness among developers and security professionals about critical security issues and demonstrate practical applications through hands-on tasks.
+The objective of this report is to provide a comprehensive overview of the OWASP Top 10 vulnerabilities as explored in the TryHackMe room.
+This report will detail each vulnerability's significance, practical implications, and exploitation methods, equipping readers with the knowledge to enhance web application security.

 ## B. What is OWASP Top 10

-> The **OWASP Top 10** is a widely recognized framework published by the Open Web Application Security Project (OWASP) that identifies the ten most critical security risks facing web applications.
-The list is updated periodically to reflect emerging threats and changing technologies.
-The current OWASP Top 10 includes:
+The **OWASP Top 10** is a widely recognized report published by the Open Web Application Security Project (OWASP).
+It outlines the ten most critical security risks to web applications, serving as a foundational resource for developers and security professionals.
+The list is updated periodically based on data collected from various organizations and reflects current trends in web application security threats.
+The OWASP Top 10 aims to raise awareness about these vulnerabilities, promote secure coding practices, and guide organizations in prioritizing their security efforts.

-1. **Injection**
-2. **Broken Authentication**
-3. **Sensitive Data Exposure**
-4. **XML External Entity (XXE)**
-5. **Broken Access Control**
-6. **Security Misconfiguration**
-7. **Cross-Site Scripting (XSS)**
-8. **Insecure Deserialization**
-9. **Components with Known Vulnerabilities**
-10. **Insufficient Logging and Monitoring**

-Each category outlines specific vulnerabilities, potential impacts, and recommended mitigations, serving as a vital resource for organizations aiming to secure their applications.

 ## C. Need for OWASP Top 10

-The necessity of the OWASP Top 10 arises from several key factors:
+The need for the OWASP Top 10 arises from the increasing complexity of web applications and the evolving landscape of cyber threats.
+Key reasons for its importance include:

-- **Rising Threat Landscape**: As web applications become increasingly complex, the number of potential vulnerabilities grows, making it essential for organizations to stay informed about the most critical risks.
-- **Guidance for Developers**: The OWASP Top 10 provides actionable guidance that helps developers adopt secure coding practices, thereby reducing the likelihood of introducing vulnerabilities into their applications.
-- **Prioritization of Security Efforts**: By focusing on the most prevalent risks, organizations can allocate resources effectively to address vulnerabilities that pose the greatest threat.
+- **Prioritization of Security Efforts**: Organizations can focus on addressing the most critical vulnerabilities that could lead to significant breaches.
-- **Regulatory Compliance**: Many industries are subject to regulations that require adherence to security best practices, making the OWASP Top 10 a valuable reference for compliance efforts.
+- **Education and Awareness**: It provides essential training resources for developers about secure coding practices and common pitfalls.
+- **Improved Security Posture**: By implementing measures to mitigate these vulnerabilities, organizations can enhance their overall application security.

 ## D. Practical

-The TryHackMe room on OWASP Top 10 consists of various tasks that simulate real-world scenarios involving different vulnerabilities.
-Below is a summary of each task undertaken:

-### Task 1: Introduction
-An overview of the OWASP Top 10 framework and its importance in web application security.

-### Task 2: Accessing Machines
-Instructions on how to access various vulnerable machines set up for testing purposes.

-### Task 3: Injection
-- **Severity Level**: 1
-- Explored SQL injection techniques where user input is improperly sanitized, allowing attackers to manipulate database queries.

-### Task 4: OS Command Injection
-- **Severity Level**: 1
-- Demonstrated how attackers can execute arbitrary commands on the server by exploiting vulnerable input fields.

-### Task 5: Command Injection Practical
-- **Severity Level**: 1
-- Engaged in practical exercises that involved executing command injection attacks and observing their effects.

-### Task 6: Broken Authentication
-- **Severity Level**: 2
-- Investigated vulnerabilities in authentication mechanisms, emphasizing common flaws such as weak passwords and session fixation.

-### Task 7: Broken Authentication Practical
-- **Severity Level**: 2
-- Hands-on practice identifying and exploiting broken authentication vulnerabilities.

-### Task 8: Sensitive Data Exposure (Introduction)
-- **Severity Level**: 3
-- Introduced concepts related to sensitive data exposure, including inadequate encryption practices.

-### Task 9 - 10: Sensitive Data Exposure (Supporting Materials)
-- **Severity Level**: 3
-- Reviewed supporting materials that illustrate real-world scenarios of sensitive data exposure.

-### Task 11: Sensitive Data Exposure Challenge
-- **Severity Level**: 3
-- Engaged in a challenge focused on identifying sensitive data exposure vulnerabilities within an application.

-### Task 12: XML External Entity (XXE)
-- **Severity Level**: 4
-- Discussed XML parsing vulnerabilities that allow attackers to exploit external entities.

-### Tasks 13 - 16: XML External Entity Exploitation
-Detailed exploration of XXE attacks, including:
-- Understanding DTDs (Document Type Definitions)
-- Crafting XXE payloads for exploitation

-### Task 17 - 18: Broken Access Control
-- **Severity Level**: 5
-- Investigated broken access control issues, focusing on Insecure Direct Object References (IDOR).

-### Task 19: Security Misconfiguration
-- **Severity Level**: 6
-- Examined common misconfigurations that lead to security vulnerabilities across applications.

-### Task 20: Cross-Site Scripting (XSS)
-- **Severity Level**: 7
-- Explored XSS attacks where malicious scripts are injected into web pages viewed by other users.

-### Tasks 21 - 26: Insecure Deserialization
-- **Severity Level**: 8
-- Covered risks associated with deserializing untrusted data, leading to potential code execution vulnerabilities.

-### Tasks 27 - 29: Components with Known Vulnerabilities
-- **Severity Level**: 9
-- Discussed the implications of using outdated or vulnerable components in applications and engaged in practical exploitation scenarios.

-### Task 30: Insufficient Logging and Monitoring
-- **Severity Level**: 10
-- Highlighted the importance of logging and monitoring for detecting and responding to security incidents effectively.
+### Severity 0: Starting

+#### Task 1: Introduction
+- This task provides an overview of the OWASP Top 10 vulnerabilities, explaining their significance in web application security and how they can impact organizations.

+#### Task 2: Accessing Machines
+- Instructions on how to access the machines relevant to the tasks in this TryHackMe room.
+Participants are guided through the setup process to ensure they can effectively engage with the practical exercises.

+### Severity 1: Injection

+#### Task 3: Injection
+- **Task Detail**: This task introduces injection attacks, including SQL injection and their potential impact on applications.
+Participants learn how attackers can manipulate input fields to execute arbitrary commands.

+#### Task 4: OS Command Injection
+- **Task Detail**: This task focuses on OS command injection vulnerabilities, explaining how they allow attackers to execute commands on a host operating system through a vulnerable application.

+#### Task 5: Command Injection Practical
+- **Task Detail**: A hands-on exercise where participants exploit a command injection vulnerability in a controlled environment, reinforcing their understanding of this attack vector.

+### Severity 2: Broken Authentication

+#### Task 6: Broken Authentication
+- **Task Detail**: This task discusses common issues related to authentication mechanisms, such as weak passwords and session management flaws that can lead to unauthorized access.

+#### Task 7: Broken Authentication Practical
+- **Task Detail**: A practical demonstration of exploiting broken authentication vulnerabilities, allowing participants to see firsthand how these weaknesses can be leveraged by attackers.

+### Severity 3: Sensitive Data Exposure

+#### Task 8: Sensitive Data Exposure (Introduction)
+- **Task Detail**: An introduction to sensitive data exposure risks, highlighting how inadequate protection measures can lead to unauthorized access to sensitive information.

+#### Task 9: Sensitive Data Exposure (Supporting Material 1)
+- **Task Detail**: Additional resources discussing best practices for protecting sensitive data, including encryption and secure storage methods.

+#### Task 10: Sensitive Data Exposure (Supporting Material 2)
+- **Task Detail**: Further insights into securing sensitive data against exposure through various attack vectors.

+#### Task 11: Sensitive Data Exposure (Challenge)
+- **Task Detail**: A challenge task focused on identifying sensitive data exposure vulnerabilities within a simulated environment.

+### Severity 4: XML External Entity (XXE)

+#### Task 12: XML External Entity
+- **Task Detail**: Overview of XXE vulnerabilities, explaining how they occur when XML parsers process external entities within XML documents.

+#### Task 13: XML External Entity - eXtensible Markup Language
+- **Task Detail**: Detailed explanation of XML and its structure, along with security concerns associated with its use in applications.

+#### Task 14: XML External Entity - DTD
+- **Task Detail**: Understanding Document Type Definitions (DTD) in relation to XXE vulnerabilities and how they can be exploited.

+#### Task 15: XML External Entity - XXE Payload
+- **Task Detail**: Crafting payloads specifically designed for exploiting XXE vulnerabilities in XML documents.

+#### Task 16: XML External Entity - Exploiting
+- **Task Detail**: Practical demonstration of exploiting XXE vulnerabilities, showcasing real-world implications of these security flaws.

+### Severity 5: Broken Access Control

+#### Task 17: Broken Access Control
+- **Task Detail**: Discussion on issues related to access control mechanisms that can lead to unauthorized actions by users within an application.

+#### Task 18: Broken Access Control (IDOR Challenge)
+- **Task Detail**: Challenge focused on Insecure Direct Object References (IDOR), where participants identify and exploit weaknesses in access control implementations.

+### Severity 6: Security Misconfiguration

+#### Task 19: Security Misconfiguration
+- **Task Detail**: Exploring common misconfigurations that lead to vulnerabilities, such as default settings or overly permissive permissions that expose applications to risk.

+### Severity 7: Cross-site Scripting (XSS)

+#### Task 20: Cross-site Scripting
+- **Task Detail**: Understanding XSS attacks, including stored and reflected XSS, along with prevention techniques to mitigate these risks.

+### Severity 8: Insecure Deserialization

+#### Task 21: Insecure Deserialization
+- **Task Detail**: Overview of deserialization vulnerabilities and risks associated with improperly handling serialized data.

+#### Task 22: Insecure Deserialization - Objects
+- **Task Detail**: Discussion on object serialization and its security implications when not handled correctly.

+#### Task 23: Insecure Deserialization - Deserialization
+- **Task Detail**: Detailed examination of deserialization processes, highlighting potential attack vectors that could be exploited by malicious actors.

+#### Task 24: Insecure Deserialization - Cookies
+- **Task Detail**: Understanding cookie serialization issues and how insecure deserialization can lead to session hijacking or other attacks.

+#### Task 25: Insecure Deserialization - Cookies Practical
+- **Task Detail**: Practical task involving cookie deserialization attacks, allowing participants to apply their knowledge in a hands-on environment.

+#### Task 26: Insecure Deserialization - Code Execution
+- **Task Detail**: Demonstrating how insecure deserialization can lead to remote code execution vulnerabilities within an application.

+### Severity 9: Components With Known Vulnerabilities

+#### Task 27: Components With Known Vulnerabilities - Intro
+- **Task Detail**: Introduction to risks associated with using outdated components or libraries that contain known vulnerabilities.

+#### Task 28: Components With Known Vulnerabilities - Exploit
+- **Task Detail**: Practical demonstration of exploiting known vulnerabilities in software components, emphasizing the importance of keeping libraries up-to-date.

+#### Task 29: Components With Known Vulnerabilities - Lab
+- **Task Detail**: Lab exercise focusing on identifying vulnerable components within a simulated environment and understanding mitigation strategies.

+### Severity 10: Insufficient Logging and Monitoring

+#### Task 30: Insufficient Logging and Monitoring
+- **Task Detail**: Discussing the importance of logging and monitoring in application security.
+This task highlights how insufficient logging can hinder incident response efforts and allow attacks to go unnoticed.

 ## E. Conclusion

-In conclusion, the OWASP Top 10 serves as an essential framework for understanding and addressing web application security risks.
-The hands-on experience gained from the TryHackMe room reinforces theoretical knowledge by providing practical exposure to real-world vulnerabilities across various severity levels.
-By incorporating OWASP's guidelines into development practices, organizations can significantly enhance their security posture and reduce the likelihood of successful attacks on their applications.
-Implementing these principles not only protects sensitive data but also fosters a culture of security awareness within development teams.
-Continuous education and training based on frameworks like OWASP are crucial for maintaining robust application security in an ever-evolving threat landscape.
+The OWASP Top Ten serves as a crucial resource for understanding web application security risks.
+By engaging with practical tasks in TryHackMe, participants gain hands-on experience with these vulnerabilities, enhancing their ability to secure applications effectively.
+Continuous education and awareness are vital for developers and organizations alike to mitigate these risks, ensuring a robust defense against potential attacks.